learnbyexample/cli-computing/cli_computing.md

 >An environment variable is a dynamic-named value that can affect the way running processes will behave on a computer.
 They are part of the environment in which a process runs.
 For example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files, or the HOME or USERPROFILE variable to find the directory structure owned by the user running the process.

-See [bash manual: Shell Variables](https://www.gnu.org/software/bash/manual/bash.html#Shell-Variables) for complete list of `bash` variables.
+See [bash manual: Shell Variables](https://www.gnu.org/software/bash/manual/bash.html#Shell-Variables) for the complete list of `bash` variables.
 Some of them are presented below and some (`HISTCONTROL` for example) will be discussed later in this chapter.

 * `HOME` The current user's home directory; the default for the `cd` builtin command.
 The value of this variable is also used by tilde expansion
 * `PS1` The primary prompt string.
 The default value is `\s-\v\$ `